Your money-making expert. Financial journalist, TV and radio personality.

 Being famous has many perks.
 Once your name is known, you will be amazed at the amount of freebies and opportunities that come your way.

 However, it has just as many downsides too.
-Here are a few to consider before committing your life to become a celebrity:
+Here are a few to consider before committing your life to becoming a celebrity: